Best Time for the Mardi Himal 7 Days Trek?

 As the Mardi Himal trek is near to many other trekking routes in the southern Annapurna region, many trekkers like to combine this trek in Nepal with some others.
 This of course will extend your travel time but at the same time increases your experience of the Annapurna trekking trails!
 Some of the combined treks are; the Ghandruk village trek, the Panchase trek, and the iconic Ghorepani Poon Hill Trek famous for its incredible sunrise views.
 Alpine Eco Trek also offers tailor-made trekking packages for the Mardi Himal trek, just send us your requirements and we’ll get back to you.

-How fit I should be for the 7 days Mardi Himal Trek?
+How fit I should be for the Mardi Himal 7 days hiking?

 As many trekkers wonder how fit should I be for the Mardi Himal trek, we thought it was best to give some expert advice in this segment.
 As the Mardi Himal trek is considered a short trek in Nepal you do not require a superman fitness level, but we are trekking in the Himalayas which is in a high elevation… That’s why we do recommend considering to see your doctor for a physical check-up before departing on your journey to Nepal.
 You need to estimate about 4 to 7 hours of daily trekking moving up at a slow pace.
 For most of the part the Mardi Himal trekking route consists of well-made trails but near Base Camp, there is some rocky terrain to overcome.
 There is also the matter of altitude sickness to consider, while there is a low chance of getting AMS (Acute Mountain Sickness) novice trekkers might want to practice hiking on hilly terrain before undertaking the Mardi Himal trek.